eprev/eprev.org/source/posts/drafts/adding-full-text-search-to-a-static-website/adding-full-text-search-to-a-static-website.md

 ## Theory

+Full-text search is the most common application of [information retrieval](https://en.wikipedia.org/wiki/Information_retrieval) techniques.
+There’re a vast number of resources (and white papers in particular) available if you find yourself interested, so I’ll keep this part as short and simple as possible.

-### Vector space model
+### Vector space

-Both documents and queries can be represented as multi-dimensional vectors:
+Search deals with queries and documents.
+Both can be represented as multi-dimensional vectors:

 ```math
 d_j = ( w_{1,j} ,w_{2,j} , \dotsc ,w_{n,j} ), \: